pipeforce/pipeforce.github.io/docs/guides/60_schema-and-objects.md

 ## Schema Types

-The ``type`` attribute inside a JSON schema defines the data type of an element.
+The ``type`` attribute, inside a JSON schema, defines the data type of an element.

 :::info